Zugamifk/araci/README.md

 Familiars have attacks and will act on their own but usually follow the player and try to protect them.
 Some familiars also help collect items or detect hidden objects.

+Familiars usually have abilities meant to complement or focus on certain playstyles or builds. *Inspiration: PoE Ascendency classes*

 ### Cat
-Attacks weak enemies.
+Attacks target weak enemies.
 Bonus against weak enemies.

 ### Dog
 Follows player closely.
 Attacks target the player attacks.
-Synergises with the playter's skills.
+Synergises with the player's skills.

 ### Bird
-Scout.
-Detects hidden enemies.
+Scout nearby objects and enemies.
 Attacks distract enemies.
+Targets hidden enemies.

 ### Snake
 Stealthy.
 Attacks are poisonous.

+### Fox
+Grants a passive magic meter charge while in combat.
+Grants magic meter with attacks.

+### Fairy
+Magic level is always at least 1.
+Can not attack.

+### Monkey
+Taunts enemies.
+Can throw objects on the ground as attacks.

 ## Health
 Health is fixed and rarely goes up.
 Different characters have different health amounts.